-Philips Sonicare EasyClean HX6511/50 – Entry Level Electric Toothbrush
+Philips Sonicare ProtectiveClean HX6100 – Entry Level Electric Toothbrush

-We’ve already reviewed the much more expensive Philips Sonicare DiamondClean but the Easyclean HX is a reasonable option if you are looking for the best travel toothbrush at a lower price.
+I’ve already reviewed the much more expensive Philips Sonicare DiamondClean but the ProtectiveClean is a more reasonable option if you are looking for the best travel toothbrush at a (slightly) lower price.

-Onto more positive things.
-The EasyClean is the perfect toothbrush for people who aren’t fussed by gizmos and gadgets.
+The ProtectiveClean is the perfect toothbrush for people who aren’t fussed by gizmos and gadgets.
 It does one thing and it does it spectacularly well.
-There are no different cleaning modes, no pulsing colours or wireless connectivity – it just brushes your teeth.
+It has three simple cleaning modes but no pulsing colours or wireless connectivity – it just brushes your teeth.